Know Your Rights: If You Encounter ICE in Public

 These are frightening times, and it is not easy to assert your rights, so practice your script and make sure your family knows your plan.

-All people in the United States are protected by the Forth and Fifth Amendments to the Constitution.
-The above is general information on these Constitutional rights.
+The above is general information.
 It is not legal advice.
-For more information on how this might apply to your case, please contact us.
+For more information on how this might apply to your specific situation, please contact us.

 Comments